 Rajasthani bangles usually come with the pattern on a single bangle while in Hyderabad they come in sets where the design goes across bangles.

-The economy of Lac Bangles of Laad Bazaar in Hyderabad
+The economy of Lac Bangles

 To me, jewelry and accessories always came across as frivolous things.
 Things that we can very much live without.
 Most of the times they are things that belonged to others.
 It was while roaming around in these streets that I realized the amount of effort that goes into making every single bangle.
 It is humbling to see the number of hands a bangle passes through before it reaches the wearer.
 There are so many families involved in this business.